-The Coming of the Aquarian Age
+The Dawning of the Age of Aquarius

 (It got a lot of attention in the 1960s, but given it will last over 2,000 years, there’s reason to think the changes that came about were only the beginning.)

 The KKK had its glory days in the 1920s—not just in the South, but across much of America—but by the 1950s things finally began to change, imperceptibly at first, but then gaining momentum.
 You’ve probably heard of the 1954 Supreme Court case, Brown vs. Board of Education.
 The court found that legally mandated segregation of public schools was unconstitutional—that separate couldn’t be equal (despite what the Court had cobbled together back in 1896 to justify the Jim Crow Laws)—and the ramifications spelled the beginning of the end for Jim Crow.
 The same court that back in my day, and I’m thinking mostly of the Dred Scott Decision of 1856, declared that blacks didn’t even have the right to be citizens, was beginning to see the light.